 Adoption records in Texas are usually confidential.
 Learn more about the circumstances where you can get the records, the forms to use, which information you can get, and what agencies to contact.

 What are the different ways to access adoption records?

 Depending on what identifying information you have, you may access confidential adoption records in the following ways:

-- Get a de-identified copy of adoption records (such as medical and social records) from private, non-related adoptions and from closed adoption agencies through the Vital Statistics Unit upon request.
+Get a de-identified copy of adoption records (such as medical and social records) from private, non-related adoptions and closed adoption agencies through the Vital Statistics Unit upon request.

-Who is able to get a copy of confidential adoption records?
+Who can get a copy of confidential adoption records?